depressed-pho/natural-mystic-shaders/README.md

 * Non-blocky clouds
 * Waves for water and leaves (but not plants)
 * Camera-angle dependent transparency and specular light for water
-* Improved torch light with flickering effect (unstable in 1.8 due to vanilla bug)
+* Improved torch light with flickering effect
 * Sunlight and moonlight colors with night time desaturation
 * Desaturation under a bad weather condition
 * Exposure adjustment, contrast filter, and tone mapping